If you are from a low-income household you could become a Lloyds Scholar. The scheme offers financial support, paid placements and a business mentor.

 As a Lloyds Scholar, you need to commit 100 hours each academic year to volunteering in your local community.

 Volunteering is a fantastic opportunity to challenge yourself and develop skills valued by employers.
 This rewarding experience is a great way to get involved in what's happening in your area.

-You can apply to this bursary scheme if you are a UK student and:
+You can apply to this bursary scheme if you are a UK undergraduate student and:

 The scholarship is not available if you are studying: